NathanDean/portfolio-v2/README.md

 ## What

-This is my current portfolio (the site you’re viewing).
+This is my current portfolio.
 It’s built with React, using React Router and Material UI.
 On the backend, I’ve used Sanity v3 as a headless CMS, with the Orderable Document List extension.

 ## Why